 Albert J. "A.J."
-Dooley, Sr. has been a lifelong Lexington County resident.
+Dooley, Sr. (1930-2022) was a lifelong Lexington County resident.
 Mr. Dooley graduated from Lexington High School in 1947.
 He then graduated from the University of South Carolina and the University of South Carolina School of Law receiving his Juris Doctorate (J.D.) in 1954.

 Mr. Dooley opened his law practice on Main Street in Lexington in 1954.
-It is this practice which has now grown and evolved into The Dooley Law Firm, P.A., a firm with four attorneys and a support staff which continues a proud tradition of legal service to Lexington and the surrounding area of over 50 years.
+It is this practice which has now grown and evolved into The Dooley Law Firm, P.A., a firm with a proud tradition of legal service to Lexington and the surrounding area for decades.

-In 1978 Mr. Dooley was recognized for his rich history of community service to the state of South Carolina.
-Mr. Dooley was awarded the Order of the Palmetto by Governor James B. Edwards.
+In 1978 Mr. Dooley was recognized for his rich community service to the state of South Carolina when Mr. Dooley was awarded the Order of the Palmetto by Governor James B. Edwards.
 The Order of the Palmetto is the state of South Carolina's highest civilian honor bestowed by the Governor in recognition of service to the state.

-Mr. Dooley is now "Of Counsel" to the firm while remaining active in his community and church.
-He was married in 1951 to the late Connie S. Dooley, and has five children and ten grandchildren.
+He was married in 1951 to the late Connie S. Dooley, and had five children and numerous grandchildren and great-grandchildren.